 First things first: You don’t need a freezer stock of breastmilk to feed your baby, even if you’re planning to return to work full time.
 You only need enough expressed breastmilk to last for the next day, perhaps a couple days if you’ll be away for a weekend.

-But we understand increasing milk supply is on the mind of a lot of breastfeeding moms — in fact, it’s one of our most frequently asked questions.
+But we understand increasing breast milk supply is on the mind of a lot of breastfeeding moms — in fact, it’s one of our most frequently asked questions.
 Some mamas just feel more secure with a little extra on hand.
 Others want to build up their supply so they don’t have to rely on formula.

 Watch baby, not the clock

 Sometimes called responsive or on-demand feeding, this means breastfeeding whenever baby shows signs of being hungry.
 This helps your body figure out how much milk your baby needs to produce, especially early on.

 So watch your baby for early signs of hunger:

 - Turning head, rooting around

 Whether this happens every 30 minutes or every couple hours, follow baby’s natural cues.
 Trying to get your baby on a strict feeding schedule too early could actually hurt your supply.